canonical/microovn/docs/developers/contributing.rst

   what and how by looking at the code.
 * Include a Signed-off-by header in the commit message.
 (See `Git sign-off documentation`_)
+* MicroOVN uses `Launchpad`_ for tracking bugs.
+If you encounter any issue, or have a feature suggestion.
+Feel free to `open a bug report`_.
 * MicroOVN makes use of the GitHub Pull Request workflow.
 There is no meaningful way to manage interdependencies between GitHub PRs, so we expect dependent changes proposed in a single PR reviewed and merged as separate